Children’s books are one of the most important things all families should have in their home.

 This is a wonderful storybook that focuses on parental love!

-The story is of a little hare trying to express how much he loves the bigger hare, his daddy.
+It tells the sweet story of a little hare trying to express how much he loves the bigger hare, his daddy.
 Throughout the story, the little hare puts as much effort as he can to express his love.

-It’s a well-written story that’s very sweet, and we’re sure that a mother will appreciate it while reading it!
+It’s a well-written story that’s very wholesome, and we’re sure that a mother will appreciate it while reading it!

 11. Baby Touch and Feel: Animals by DK